The Best Time to Visit New Zealand from Someone Who Lived There for 18 Months

 Of course, these factors go hand-in-hand (good weather brings more people; bad weather turns them away), so it’s essential to consider them simultaneously when deciding the best time to visit New Zealand.
 This section will go through the three distinct travel seasons and what to expect from them.

 The high season in New Zealand is synonymous with summer.
 Not only is it the holidays, but the weather’s glorious, which attracts travelers like moths to a flame- particularly those from the northern hemisphere who get enticed by the promise of sunshine in what should be their winter.

 Combine the good weather with Aotearoa’s endless outdoor attractions, and it’s no surprise summer’s so popular.
 But it comes at a cost- literally.
 So get ready for higher prices and an abundance of no-vacancy signs!
-If you do travel here in the high season, prepare yourself for crowds and book your accommodation, tours, and activities in advance.
+If you travel here in the high season, prepare for crowds and book your accommodation, tours, and activities in advance.
 Don’t, and you might miss out.

 Shoulder Season(s): March to May and September to November

 In spring, the bulk of tourists is yet to arrive.
 Then, come autumn, most have gone home!
 The result is a quieter country that costs less to travel around.
-The vibe’s less frenetic, and you get the wonderful sense of having New Zealand to yourself.
+The vibe’s less frenetic, and you get the incredible sense of having New Zealand to yourself.

 Low Season: June to August

 Winter is the low season in New Zealand.
 Although the snowsports that become available in places like Wanaka draw large crowds of locals and travelers, most of the country feels very quiet.
 The atmosphere in the low season isn’t as exciting, but you do feel privy to a different side of the country.
 It’s like peeking behind the curtain- getting a glimpse of local life without the influence of tourism.